franzbu/WinHammer.spoon/README.md

 As has been mentioned, AeroSpace can be installed (https://nikitabobko.github.io/AeroSpace/guide) in order to enable LattinMellon to handle spaces.

-To use AeroSpace in LattinMellon, the layout in AeroSpace needs to be set to 'floating', thus make sure 'aerospace.toml' contains the following section at the top:
+To use AeroSpace in LattinMellon, the layout in AeroSpace needs to be set to 'floating', so the following section needs to be added to the top of AeroSpace's config file 'aerospace.toml':

 ```toml
 [[on-window-detected]]